Sujeet2898/90-Days-DSA/README.md

 11. The Curious Case Of Benjamin Bulbs
 12. Different types of Pattern

-"Part 2: Function and Array"
+"Part 2: Function and Array" :-
-1.
+1. Digit Frequency
+2. Decimal To Any Base
+3.